Johnny Hatley

-Johnny Ray Hatley (March 16, 1930 – February 10, 2001) was an American football player and coach and rodeo performer.
-He played college football at Baylor, Corpus Christi, Southwest Texas JC and Sul Ross State and was selected in the 16th round (186th overall) of the 1953 NFL Draft by the Chicago Bears.
-He played one season with the Bears before being traded to the Chicago Cardinals, for which he played two seasons.
-Hatley was traded to the Philadelphia Eagles in 1956, but did not play.
+Johnny Ray Hatley (March 16, 1930 – February 10, 2001) was an American football player and coach, and rodeo performer.
+He played college football at Baylor, Corpus Christi, Southwest Texas JC and Sul Ross and was selected in the 16th round (186th overall) of the 1953 NFL draft by the Chicago Bears.
+He played one season with the Bears before being traded to the Chicago Cardinals, where he played for two seasons.
+Hatley was traded to the Philadelphia Eagles in 1956 but did not play.
 He then retired from football to become a rodeo performer, winning several competitions and placing thirteenth at the 1959 National Finals.
 Hatley returned to pro football in 1960, being signed by the Dallas Texans and later being traded to the Denver Broncos.
 In 1961, he briefly had a stint with the New York Titans.
 From 1966 to 1969, he was a player, coach, executive, and administrator in the Texas Football League (TFL) with the Odessa-Midland Comets and Fort Worth Texans/Braves.
 Hatley was inducted into the Rodeo Hall of Fame in 2004.

 Early life and education

 Hatley was born on March 16, 1930, in Lometa, Texas.
 His parents moved to Uvalde, Texas, in 1933, where he grew up on the family ranch.
 Hatley attended Uvalde High School and was an all-around athlete, competing in track, baseball, basketball, and football.
 A March 1948 article in the Austin American-Statesman wrote "In many ways Hatley rates as the year's most phenomenal trackman.
 A 220-pound football player, Hatley also runs the 100 [metres] in 10.7 [seconds] and high jumps five feet, seven inches, in addition to his shot put duties, where he is a consistent 50-footer.
 Few men of his size can perform those feats."
 In May 1948, Hatley won the state high school shot put championship with a throw of 52 feet, five more than second place.

 In July 1948, it was reported that Hatley had enrolled at Trinity University in San Antonio, Texas.
 However, Hatley ended up joining Baylor University in Waco, Texas.
-He played as a fullback for the freshman team that year and weighed a "whopping" 215 pounds.
+He played as a fullback for the freshman team that year and weighed 215 pounds.
 A November report in the Corpus Christi Caller-Times wrote that he "can, and has, played every position on the team."

 In 1949, Hatley transferred to the University of Corpus Christi, but later left for Southwest Texas Junior College.
 At the end of the season, he was named honorable mention All-South Texas Conference at both guard and fullback.
 The next year, he joined the United States Marine Corps, serving with them until 1952.

-In 1952, Hatley joined Del Mar College, but transferred before the season started to Sul Ross State.
+In 1952, Hatley joined Del Mar College, but transferred before the season started to Sul Ross.
 An article in the San Angelo Standard-Times referred to him as a "240-pound behemoth."
 At the end of the year, Hatley was named All-Lone Star Conference and was one of three unanimous selections to the East–West Shrine Game.